Frankfurt Rhine-Main: Transport

 The growth of the area is chiefly to be traced to the favorable communications that promoted an early industrialization.
 Today, however, the importance of industrial concerns has to a great extent been replaced by banking, trade and logistics.
 Frankfurt lies within the populous Blue Banana region of Europe, which here runs along the Rhine valley, and the city is also a stepping stone from and to various parts of Switzerland and Southern Germany.
 The Rhine-Ruhr is accessible via a one-hour trip on the Cologne–Frankfurt high-speed rail line, and the air route Frankfurt–Berlin is the busiest in German domestic air travel.

 Frankfurt Airport is the busiest airport by passenger traffic in Germany and one of the three busiest airports in Europe.
 Thereby, along with a strong railway connection, the area also serves as a major transportation hub.

+The S-Bahn network extends from Wiesbaden and Mainz in the west to Hanau in the east, and from Friedberg in the north to Darmstadt and Riedstadt in the south.